Resources

 Once this is done, they can click on 'Check Challan Status' to find out if they have been issued a challan.
 If so, they will be required to pay the fine in order to complete the process.
 The Indian government has made it mandatory for all drivers to pay their traffic fines using this e-challan system, making it easier for them to observe and comply with traffic rules.

-If you want to check the status of your Haryana traffic e-challan, you can do it by using the Government of India's official website, “Parivahan.”
+If you want to do challan online check in Haryana, you can do it by using the Government of India's official website, “Parivahan.”

 Follow these simple steps: